twitocode/Tantalum/content/- Notes/Business/Closing Entries.md

 ## Purpose of Closing Entries
 It reduces the revenue, expense, and drawings accounts to zero so that they are ready for the next fiscal period.
-Closing entries update the owner's equity account in the [[general ledger]].
+Closing entries update the owner's equity account in the [[General Ledger]].
 <!--ID: 1715177054134-->